 By using a chipping iron for all your short game chips, you are using a club that is uniform, and if you put in enough practice, you can anticipate the response and feedback of the club with each stroke.

-Making the chipping iron more than just a gimmick is crucial for using the club in tournament play.
+Making the chipping iron more than just a gimmick is crucial for using the Square Strike in tournament play.

 For the junior golfer who loves playing in tournaments over the summer, a chipping iron is legal and accepted for competition play because it looks comparable to an iron.

 The grip is not one of the wide putting grips that you see on modern putters, but instead, the chipping iron must use a standard grip that an iron would typically have on the shaft.

 Also, the Square Strike’s club length is 35 inches, which is the same size as a putter.
 In all other ways, the putter is like an iron, down to the cavity backing, the grooves on the clubface, and the wide sole of the club that is reminiscent to a lob wedge.